Chiri Babu Maharjan: Disabled Friendly Route and other works

 In a small interview with Onlinekhabar, stating that 679 smart street lights have been installed on four routes of the metropolis, Mayor Maharjan claimed that the completed infrastructure is disability-friendly.
 Also stating that 32 km of road with asphalt concrete had been constructed in five years, he said that the road construction achieved historic success.

 Mentioning that the Lalitpur Metropolitan has given high priority to the construction of heritage, he said, "The work of building intangible heritage has been given top priority.
 The policy has been taken."
 Claiming that the city has worked to make tourism a source of income, he added, "The metropolis has given priority to the development and construction of hotels and restaurants that reflect Nepal in order to increase tourist stay in Lalitpur."

 Maharjan said that the metropolitan utilized 7.76 billion rupees in five years, and was used by the city for such development works.

 Re-elected as Mayor and Second term

 Chiri Babu Maharjan again ran for mayor in 2022's Local Elections of Nepal.
 This time Maharjan secured 42,722 votes while his close contender Hari Krishna Byanjankar of CPN-UML received 24,560 votes.

-He won the election and was sworn in on 16 May 2022 as the Mayor of Lalitpur Metropolitan City, along with Manjali Shakya Maharjan as his deputy.
+He won the election and was sworn in on 16 May 2022 as the Mayor of Lalitpur Metropolitan City, along with Manjali Shakya Bajracharya as his deputy.